Associate Professor - Reader (Teaching Focussed) in Counselling and Psychotherapy

 +44 (0)24 7652 3827

-Dr Phil Goss is Director of Counselling and Psychotherapy programmes in the Centre for Lifelong Learning, where he oversees the BACP accredited Person-centred Counselling and Psychotherapy Foundation Degree and BA (Hons) and UKCP accredited MSc Psychotherapy and Counselling.
+Dr Phil Goss is Associate Professor - Reader in Counselling and Psychotherapy programmes in the Centre for Lifelong Learning, where he oversees the BACP accredited Counselling and Psychotherapy Foundation Degree and BA (Hons) and UKCP accredited MSc Psychotherapy and Counselling.
 He also teaches on other counselling and psychotherapy courses as well as supervising Master’s studies.

 He is a Humanistic counsellor and UKCP registered Jungian psychotherapist who has extensive therapeutic experience with adults, as well as children and young people.
 He was previously course leader for the PG Dip Integrative Psychotherapy and Masters programmes in Counselling and Psychotherapy at the University of Central Lancashire, where he also taught on the Graduate Diploma Person Centred Counselling and the BA (Hons) in Counselling and Psychotherapy.